CityofSantaMonica/mds-provider-services/ingest/README.md

 #### [`validate.sh`](bin/validate.sh)

-Validate a data feed, without loading the data into the database.
+Validate a data feed, without saving or loading the data into the database.

+Outputs a detailed report of any errors encountered during validation.

 ```console
 $ bin/validate.sh [--providers [PROVIDER]] [--status_changes] [--trips] [OPTIONS]